 Pulteney House is a large, elegant victorian house set in it’s own picturesque south facing gardens, with fine views of Bath Abbey.

-All fifteen rooms are en suite except one.
+All ten rooms are en suite except one.
 All have flat screen Free View / Free Sat colour television, hospitality trays, hairdryer and all are centrally heated and tastefully decorated to a very high standard.